Skip to main content

 1

-Create a Canton Wallet
+Create a Canton wallet

 2

-Pre-approve assets reception
+Pre-approve assets reception (recommended)

 Pre-approve receiving assets into your Canton Wallet from the Dashboard Wallet page.Click ” Approve Assets” button on the dashboard, then ” Approve” for the assets needed.